bearofbusiness/Slash-Discord-Music-Bot/README.md

 We used [yt-dlp](https://github.com/yt-dlp/yt-dlp) to parse media and [discord.py](https://github.com/Rapptz/discord.py) to communicate with the discord API.

-We host a bot that runs our master branch, its join URL is [here.](https://discord.com/api/oauth2/authorize?client_id=918667870114828288&permissions=3467840&scope=bot)
+We host a bot that runs our master branch - its join URL is [here.](https://discord.com/api/oauth2/authorize?client_id=918667870114828288&permissions=3467840&scope=bot)

 Installing
 ----------